oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api_main.rst

 And shows that the user function is passed alternating queues.

-More detailed information about the API is provide in the following sections:
+More detailed information about the API is provided in the following sections:

 .. toctree::
    :maxdepth: 2